Last updated on March 11, 2023

 For two dice, obviously, this value is doubled to 7.
 A novice could be forgiven for thinking that the number 7 could be applied to the average roll in backgammon.
 However, this I not the case.
 This is because in backgammon the roll of a double is played slightly differently from a non-double roll.
 A roll of a double (for example, two 3’s) awards a bonus of two extra moves.

 A roll of two 3’s means that the player has four 3’s to use and may move any combination of checkers to make the play.
 These extra rolls add to the mean roll value of the two dice.
-Because of the additional rolls accorded to a double, the actual average roll of two dice in backgammon is raised to a total of 8.1667.
+Because of the additional rolls awarded to a double, the actual average roll of two dice in backgammon is raised to a total of 8.1667.
 Note, that this excludes the opening rolls, where doubles are excluded, in this instance the average is 7.

-The dice rolls can range from 2-1 (or 1-2) at the lowest, allowing a maximum movement of 3 pips, to 6-6, which result in a maximum movement of 24 pips.
+The dice rolls can range from 2-1 (or 1-2) at the lowest, allowing a maximum movement of 3 pips, to 6-6, which results in a maximum movement of 24 pips.
 The 2-1 equates to less than half of the average roll and the 6-6 equates to nearly three times the average roll.
 Obviously, a 6-6 confers a considerable advantage as it effectively helps you reduce your pip count by two extra average rolls.
 The advantage of a 6-6 can also be wasted if you are trying to re-enter from the bar or if your board is crunched.

 Initial set up